Spin flip statistics and Spin wave interference patterns in Ising ferromagnetic films: A Monte Carlo study

-The Hamiltonian of a planar Ising ferromagnet driven by magnetic field wave is:
+The Hamiltonian of a two dimensional Ising ferromagnet driven by magnetic field wave is:

 Where, $s(x,y,t) = \pm 1$ is Ising spin at position (x,y) and in time $t$. $J(>0)$ is the ferromagnetic spin-spin interaction strength.
-Only the nearest neighbour interaction is considered here. $h(x,y,t)$ is the magnetic field at position (x,y) in time $t$ coming from a spherically propagating magnetic wave represented as:
+The first term represents nearest neighbour spin spin interaction.
+The prime over the summation indicates the sum over distinct nearest neighbour pairs.
+In this model, the time dependent Hamiltonian $H(t)$ (equation-(1)) is measured in the unit of $J$. $h(x,y,t)$ is the magnetic field (measured in the unit of $J$) at position (x,y) in time $t$ coming from a spherically propagating magnetic wave represented as:

 The amplitude, frequency and the wavelength are represented by $h_0$, $f$ and $\lambda$ respectively. $r$ is the distance from the source.
 If the source is placed at the origin $r=\sqrt{x^2 + y^2}$.
 The model is defined on a square lattice of linear size $L$.
-Two coherent point sources of spherically propagating magnetic wave are placed on the x-axis.
+Two coherent point sources of spherically propagating magnetic wave (represented in equation-(2)) are placed on the x-axis.
 The periodic boundary conditions are applied in both directions.